josokw/AdvancedC/README.md

 [Unity](http://www.throwtheswitch.org/unity/) unit test library.
 Unity is written in 100% pure C code.
 It follows ANSI-C standards.

-### Debugging in Visual Studio Code: dbg
+### Debugging in Visual Studio Code: gdb

 In every Makefile the compiler flag *-g* is used.
-Some *dbg* launches are available in *.vscode/launch.json*.
+Some *gdb* launches are available in *.vscode/launch.json*.